Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 Hiring bias is a prejudice in favor of or against one thing, person, or group compared with another, usually in a way considered to be unfair.
 Whether conscious or unconscious, these biases can seep into your hiring process.

-One of the best ways to avoid these biases is to identify and label them so you can see and feel them when they surface, especially when reviewing resumes, conducting interviews, and making hiring decisions in the workplace.
+One of the best ways to avoid these biases is to identify and label them so you can recognize them when they surface, especially when reviewing resumes, conducting interviews, and making hiring decisions in the workplace.

 1. Similarity Attraction (Affinity) Bias

-It is perfectly normal to want to be with others who you like and feel you have a rapport with.
+It is perfectly normal to want to be with others who you like and with whom you have rapport.
 While at the workplace, this desire does not deactivate on its own.
 Recruitment and hiring decisions are impacted when the hiring manager only chooses candidates with the predominant characteristics or behaviors they possess or personally deem superior.

-Note that similarity attraction (affinity) bias tends to lend itself to several classes within the workplace, including gender, generation (or age), and skin color.
+Note that similarity attraction (affinity) bias lends itself to several classes within the workplace, including gender, generation (or age), and skin color.
 This is one of the most dangerous biases in the workplace today and a heavy focus of bias-prevention training.

 2. Social Comparison Bias